 Meet Our Herd

-We have two herdsires and 17 does on our farm.
+We have fifteen mature does and four doelings on our farm.

 JFK Uncle Jesse was our first 100% New Zealand Kiko buck, purchased in 2006.
 Jesse had exceptional parasite resistance and only had his feet trimmed once while on our farm.
 He was a son of Tasman Aristocrat and dual-registered with the AKGA and IKGA.
 He died unexpectedly in the fall of 2011.